 Disparities in the Impact of Air Pollution

-Socioeconomic position has been more consistently associated with greater harm from air pollution.
-Recent studies show evidence of that link.
-Low socioeconomic status consistently increased the risk of premature death from fine particle pollution among 13.2 million Medicare recipients studied in the largest examination of particle pollution mortality nationwide.
-7 In the 2008 study that found greater risk for premature death for African Americans, researchers also found greater risk for people living in areas with higher unemployment or higher use of public transportation.8 A 2008 study of Washington, DC, found that while poor air quality and worsened asthma went hand-in-hand in areas where Medicaid enrollment was high, the areas with the highest Medicaid enrollment did not always have the strongest association of high air pollution and asthma attacks.9 However, two other recent studies in France have found no association with lower income and asthma attacks.10
+Lower socioeconomic position has been more consistently associated with greater harm from air pollution.
+Multiple, large studies show evidence of that link.
+Low socioeconomic status consistently increased the risk of premature death from fine particle pollution among 13.2 million Medicare recipients studied in the largest examination of particle pollution-related mortality nationwide.
+7 In the 2008 study that found greater risk for premature death for communities with higher African-American populations, researchers also found greater risk for people living in areas with higher unemployment or higher use of public transportation.8 A 2008 study of Washington, DC, found that while poor air quality and worsened asthma went hand-in-hand in areas where Medicaid enrollment was high, the areas with the highest Medicaid enrollment did not always have the strongest association of high air pollution and asthma attacks.9 A 2016 study of New Jersey residents found that the risk of dying early from long-term exposure to particle pollution was higher in communities with larger African-American populations, lower home values and lower median income.10 However, two other recent studies in France have found no association with lower income and asthma attacks.11

 - Bell ML, Dominici F. Effect Modification by Community Characteristics on the Short-term Effects of Ozone Exposure and Mortality in 98 US Communities.
 Am J Epidemiol.
 2008; 167: 986-997.